Jacoo-Zhao/BrainStack/README.md

 ---
 ## 📄 License

-The code is released under the **CC BY-NC 4.0 License** – free for academic and research use.
+The code is released under the **MIT License**.
+See `LICENSE` for details.

 ---

 ## 📬 Contact

-For any questions or collaborations, feel free to open an issue or contact the authors (details to appear after review).
+For any questions or collaborations, feel free to open an issue or contact the first author at `ziyi.zhao-2@student.uts.edu.au`.

 ---